JFrog CLI Control Manager

 Troubleshooting PATH Issues

-If jf is still using the system version instead of JFCM-managed version:
+If jf still resolves to a system binary instead of the JFCM-managed version, follow these steps.

 jfcm health-check --fix